colintsmith/startup/notes.md

 tracert = race the connections to a website
 dig = Show the DNS information for a domain
 man = Look up a command in the manual
 You can chain commands together | is a pipe that passes one caommand to the other. > overwrites something. >> appends something.  control C kills a command.

+# VI commands
+:h - help
+i - insert mode
+u- undo
+ctrl-r - redo
+gg - go to beginning of file
+G - go to end
+/ - search for what you type after
+n - next search match
+N - previous search match
+v - visually select text
+y - yank or copy
+p - paste
+ctrl -wv - split window vertically ctrl -ww - toggle windows
+ctrl -wq - close current window
+:e - open a file
+:w - write file (save)
+:q - quit

 # HTML notes
 We separate HTML into elements and tags.
 Text is okay and can be used as an element.
 A tag can enclose an element to specify what it is.